AUDIO VERSION: YouTube Podbean

 Reverence is a soul attitude which is essential to pleasing our Creators, and yet reverence for God is in very short supply among humans.
 Most Christians fear the things of earth far more than they do the Gods who created the earth, and this is quite a problem.
 It is reverence which drives submission, and without submission, we end up on the wrong side of God’s wrath.
 So reverence is vital, and we must cultivate it.
 But how?
 Well, reverence is a fear-driven respect that is based on an understanding of God’s superior power.
 What better way to give the early Christians a boost of reverence than for the Holy Spirit to make His Presence known through some terrifying theatrics?

 It’s very good for us humans to get properly scared out of our wits now and then.
-It helps us remember what incapable little flecks we are, and it reminds us why anything less than total submission to our Makers is so deserving of discipline (see The Benefits of Reverence: Keeping Us Close to a Loving God).
+It helps us remember what incapable little flecks we are, and it reminds us why anything less than total submission to our Makers is so deserving of discipline.
 There is simply no justification for impotent specks like us lipping off to the Ones who are holding our molecules together.
 We lip off anyway, and our Gods are quite gracious about it.
 But that grace should not be taken for granted, and that is something reverence helps us with.

 So wait—what happened to “God is love”?
 Aren’t we being a bit negative?
 No, we’re not.
 We’re just talking about the other side of the Divine Nature—the side that never gets discussed in many Christian circles.
 Our Gods certainly are incredibly loving and gracious.
 They are extremely compassionate and at times They can be wonderfully gentle.
 But all of Their sweetness becomes irrelevant if we end up on the wrong side of Their patience.
 Reverence is essential to pleasing Them, so with early Jewish believers whose spiritual priorities were far from correct, we see the Holy Spirit choosing to come in a way that reminds everyone that an Almighty God is not Someone to be trifled with.